janelia-flyem/libdvid-cpp/README.md

 libdvid works well with cmake.
 To find the package, add the following to the cmake file:

     % find_package ( libdvidcpp )

-libdvid also has Buildem bindings.
-When building a Buildem application, add the following to the cmake file:

-    % include (libdvidcpp)

 ## Overview of Library
 DVID provides an HTTP REST interface.
 There is a concept of DVID server